Wilfrid Laurier University

 Cultural

-In Brantford, there are a variety of culturally-focused student-led clubs and organizations active on the Brantford campus, as well as cultural celebrations such as Diwali, Lunar New Year and the annual Multicultural Gala.
-Students are encouraged to share and celebrate their culture and support is available from a variety of departments.
+In Brantford, there are a variety of culturally focused student-led clubs and organizations active on the Brantford campus, as well as cultural celebrations such as Diwali, Lunar New Year and the annual Multicultural Gala.
+Students are encouraged to share and celebrate their culture, support is available from a variety of departments.

 Special Services

-The Centre for Student Equity, Diversity and Inclusion (CSEDI) works to cultivate a culture on campus that respects and promotes equity, diversity, inclusion (EDI) and social justice in all aspects of Laurier, from classrooms to residence communities.
-CSEDI provides support, education and spaces for students to find community and engage with EDI initiatives.
+The Centre for Student Equity, Diversity, and Inclusion (CSEDI) works to cultivate a campus culture that respects and promotes equity, diversity, inclusion (EDI), and social justice in all areas of student life at Laurier.
+Through student-centered programming, resources, and community engagement, we support marginalized students and help foster a sense of belonging across campus.

 International Involvement